SakuOrdrTab/React-SD/README.md

 ## Installation

 the python backend needs the virtual environment.
-Go to the backend folder, install requirements in the 'requirements.txt' and I strongly suggest installing pytorch separately as it can be a bit tricky.
+Go to the backend folder, install requirements in the `requirements.txt` and I strongly suggest installing pytorch separately as it can be a bit tricky.
 Note that I used an older pytorch, the new version worked very slow in my system.

 For the frontend, just run npm install in the frontend directory.